mathias-brandewinder/mathias-brandewinder.github.io/_posts/2024-04-20-quipu-nelder-mead-with-nan.md

 point numbers, we have "if $f(x) = nan$, then $x$ is not part of the domain of definition".

-This is... interesting.
 At first glance, one would think that floating point numbers are more or less equivalent to real numbers.
 However, floating point numbers are an interesting beast.
 If you look up [`System.Double`][6], you will notice a few fields: